LIFE Workshops

 - Advocating for health and social policy in support of healthy longevity.

-Set within the University of Lucerne's LIFE initiative, this workshop will be a crucial step in shaping a concrete public health agenda, underlining the growing importance of rehabilitation in the 21st century.
+Set within the University of Lucerne's LIFE initiative, this workshop represented a crucial step in shaping a concrete public health agenda, underlining the growing importance of rehabilitation in the 21st century.

 Program: Aging, Functioning, and Rehabilitation A Workshop | National Academies

-This commentary in the (National Academy of Medicine) NAM Perspectives draws on the points raised during this expert meeting to reinforce the importance of standardized reporting of functioning for the larger societal challenge of strengthening the impact of rehabilitation on healthy longevity.
+The discussions and insights from this event are reflected in a commentary published in (National Academy of Medicine) NAM Perspectives, which highlights the importance of standardized reporting of functioning for strengthening the impact of rehabilitation on healthy longevity.